ckeditor/ckeditor5/docs/tutorial/commands.md

 }
 ```

-Then at the bottom of the `Highlight` function add the following code to register the command:
+Then at the bottom of the `Highlight` function, add the following code to register the command:

 ```js
 editor.commands.add('highlight', new HighlightCommand( editor ));